thetechcollective/gh-rotator/README.md

 - There's a _configuration_ which describes the generic or logical concept of the product.
 - There's a _manifest_ of how that configuration was interpreted into concrete selection of virsioned components.

-The concept in Config Rotator is similar but now tranfered to a git repository context.
-So the basic trigger is that _a git repo included in the dependency map is updated_.
+The concept in Config Rotator is similar but now transferred to a Git repository context.
+The basic trigger is that _a Git repository included in the dependency map is updated_.

 The generic map is implemented in a `config-rotator.json` file in the root of the product repository.
 In python's uv this corresponds to the `dependencies` described in a `pyproject.toml`:

 It contains a set of configurations — in our case `dev`, `qa` and `prod`.

-Each component is defind by the fully qulified `repo` name, the `ref_type` that should trigger the flow (`branch`|`tag`), and `ref_name` which is a regular expression, which that actual `ref_name` must be match against.
+Each component is defined by the fully qualified `repo` name, the `ref_type` that should trigger the flow (`branch`|`tag`), and `ref_name`, which is a regular expression that the actual `ref_name` must match.

 ```json
 {